William Y. Cooper: Additional work

 Cooper believed "all the arts call for the imagination" and "the tools might be different but the expression is the same."
 He published two books in his career.
 Cooper's coming-of-age novel titled, 77 Jackson Street, Rear was published in 2010.
 It takes place in 1955 Alabama when a young boy named Denmark and his friend are kidnapped during the famous bus boycott in Montgomery while on a mission to find his father.
 Denmark uses the lessons he learned about the Jim Crow era from his grandmother to try to find a way to escape.
 His children's book that later became a children's play, called Nakai and the Red Shoes was produced in 2007.
 A nine-year-old girl named Nakai living in Africa found an American Sears catalog with a pair of red shoes she craved to have, but could not afford.
 She continues on adventures to try to raise money to buy them herself.
 Both 77 Jackson Street, Rear, and Nakai and the Red Shoes were illustrated by one of Cooper's sons, Joel Cooper.

 Family

 Cooper married and had five children.
 His wife, Glendora Johnson-Cooper, is a native of Buffalo and a tenured librarian at the University at Buffalo.
 She is the youngest of eight siblings.
 The couple remained in Buffalo and raised their family among the community.
 Cooper and his wife had four sons named Michael Stubbs, Yancy Cooper, Joel Cooper, Juan King, and one daughter named Sharelle Bennigan.
-He has four grandchildren; Erik, J.C. (deceased) Jaxon, and Christina; and one great-grandchild named Taylor.
+He has five grandchildren; Melanie, Erik, J.C. (deceased) Jaxon, and Christina; and one great-grandchild named Taylor.
 Cooper died in his home in Buffalo on February 26, 2016, at the age of 82.